K-V-Bhargav/Digantara-Assessment/README.md

-Here’s a cleaner and more readable version of your project README:

----

 # 🚀 Space Object Tracking System

 A **modern, interactive satellite tracking application** built with **React** and **Vite** that allows users to monitor and filter real-time satellite and space debris data.